How to Get a New Car Title in Arkansas

 - The vehicle’s current registration certificate, if drivers wish to transfer their previous license plates to the new vehicle.

-If the vehicle contains an out-of-state car title and is a branded as a salvage or prior salvage vehicle, motorists must conduct a VIN inspection as part of the titling and registration process.
+If the vehicle contains an out-of-state car title and is branded as salvage or prior salvage vehicle, motorists must conduct a VIN inspection as part of the titling and registration process.
 Additionally, drivers must provide payment for all AR certificate of title and registration fees when completing the titling process at an OMV office.

 What is an Arkansas car registration?